vadimv/server-components/README.md

     static final class State { final int counter; State(final int counter) { this.counter = counter; } }
 ```

-When an event occurs:
+When an event occurs on the client-side:
-- the page sends the event data message to the server
+- the browser's page sends the event data message to the server via WebSocket
 - the system fires its registered event handler's Java code

 An event handler's code usually sets a new application's state snapshot, calling one of the overloaded ``UseState<S>.accept()`` methods on the application state accessor.